What is a Schatzkiís ring?

-The majority of these rings cause no symptoms and patients are unaware of their presence.
-When the opening of the esophagus becomes smaller as the diameter of these rings shrink, solid and poorly chewed food (such as steak, turkey, frankfurter) can get caught at the level of the ring.
-The patient then experiences chest pain, or sticking sensation in the chest with swallowing (referred to as dysphagia).
-If the food bolus passes into the stomach, these symptoms subside quickly and the patient can resume eating.
-If the food bolus does not pass into the stomach, some patients have to regurgitate the obstructed bolus of food before they can resume eating.
-Rarely, the bolus becomes impacted (the food bolus cannot pass nor can it be regurgitated).
-These patients experience continued chest pain and difficulty handling saliva and secretions.
-A flexible endoscope has to be inserted through the mouth into the esophagus to extract the impacted food to relieve the obstruction.
+The majority of these rings do not cause symptoms and patients are unaware of their presence, however solid foods, especially meats and breads, can get caught at the level of the ring and the patient may experience chest pain or a sticking sensation in the chest with swallowing (referred to as ďdysphagiaĒ).
+If the food becomes stuck, some patients have to regurgitate or vomit the food before they can resume eating.
+Rarely, the food can become impacted (the food cannot pass nor can it be regurgitated).
+This can cause chest pain, a choking sensation and inability to swallow liquids or secretions.
+In this case, upper endoscopy is required to remove the impacted food.

-The diagnosis of a Schatzki ring can usually be made by barium x-ray examination of the esophagus.
-In patients with symptoms of dysphagia, doctors usually also order an upper endoscope examination.
-During this examination, a flexible viewing tube is inserted through the mouth into the esophagus.
+The diagnosis of a Schatzkiís ring can be made by barium x-ray of the esophagus or upper endoscopy (EGD).
+During an EGD, a flexible viewing tube is inserted through the mouth into the esophagus.
 It allows for direct visualization of the inner lining of the esophagus and the stomach.
-The test helps to exclude early cancer, esophagitis, and Barrett’s esophagus.

-Management of these rings involve procedures that will stretch or fracture these rings, thus allowing freer passage of solid food.
-Stretching or fracturing can be performed with endoscopes, or tapered dilators inserted through the mouth, or dilator balloons placed across the ring by endoscopes.
-Open surgery is hardly ever necessary to handle these rings.
+Management involves procedures that will stretch these rings which allowing easier passage of solid food.
+Stretching can be performed with endoscopes, tapered dilators inserted through the mouth, or dilator balloons placed through an endoscope.
 Repeated procedures are sometimes necessary.
-Oftentimes medications to reduce acid reflux are prescribed.
+Acid reducing medications are thought to reduce recurrence of rings and are often prescribed.